 A central staff will be located in Portland.
-In an attempt to reduce meeting and travel costs, efforts will be taken to encourage "electronic meetings"; however, some meetings will require face-to-face sessions outside the Portland area.
-Additional meeting areas would likely include Boise and Spokane which are locations fish and wildlife managers consider as central for those parts of the Basin.
+In an attempt to reduce meeting and travel costs, efforts will be taken to encourage "electronic meetings"; however, some meetings will require face-to-face sessions.
+Additional meeting areas would likely include Boise and Spokane, locations fish and wildlife managers consider as central for the upper parts of the Columbia River Basin.
 Travel to specific site locations will be required on an as needed basis.